 Programmes we use to support our implementation

-In 2021-2022 we researched a new phonics scheme for across school.
+In 2021-2022 we researched a new phonics scheme across the school.
 From January 2022 onwards staff have developed their knowledge of the Little Wandle Phonics scheme which begins in Reception upwards.
 We supplement support for struggling readers and those who need reinforcement and additional provision in Phonics keep-up sessions, where required, and through Lexia support.
-Key Stage 2 follows 'Spell To Excel' program for spellings.
+Key Stage 2 follows the 'Spelling Shed' program for spelling from September 2022.

-Reception children participated in the 'Early Talk Boost' programme through the Cumbria WELL project (Western Excellence in Learning and Leadership) 2020/21 and the school will broaden this out as part of our implementation plan into Key Stage 1 .
-This 8-10 week intervention is led by a Senior Teaching Assistant and pupils participate if they match the entry criteria and supports disadvantaged pupils to close the gap and raise standards.
-As pupils at the end of 2020/21 internal outcomes showed Early Years had recognised speech, language and communication needs (SLCN) which have continued into key stage 1 during Covid19 school closures; Thursby School focuses on developing SLCN alongside fine and gross motor skills; both of which support developing writing knowledge and skills across school.
-Year 1 and 2 pupils meeting the criteria participate in Talk Boost intervention in Spring/Summer 1 2022 and progress measures are quantifiable.
+Reception children participated in the 'Early Talk Boost' programme through the Cumbria WELL project (Western Excellence in Learning and Leadership) 2020/21 and school broadened this out as part of our implementation plan into Key Stage 1 .
+This 8-10 week intervention was led by a Senior Teaching Assistant and pupils participated if they match the entry criteria and supports disadvantaged pupils to close the gap and raise standards.
+As pupils at the end of 2020/21 internal outcomes showed Early Years had recognised speech, language and communication needs (SLCN) which have continued into key stage 1 during Covid19 school closures; Thursby School focuses on developing SLCN alongside fine and gross motor skills; both of which support developing writing knowledge and skills across the school.
+Year 1 and 2 pupils meeting the criteria participated in Talk Boost intervention in Spring/Summer 1 2022 and progress measures are quantifiable.
 This will be repeated in 2022/23 in Sprin g and Summer terms.

-*We support our pupils Online Safety with RAG rated assessments to teach children the knowledge they specifically need matched to their gaps.
+*We support our pupil's Online Safety with RAG rated assessments to teach children the knowledge they specifically need to be matched to their gaps.
 Parents are supported through our monthly e-safety newsletter.

-In Early Years we implement the revised curriculum (2021) through the use of key workers to support individual strengths, interests and identify developments to support progress, child-led, adult-led, small groups, whole class learning alongside exploring and learning through play.
+In Early Years we implement the revised curriculum (2021) through the use of key workers to support individual strengths, and interests and identify developments to support progress with a balance of: child-led, adult-led, small groups, and whole-class learning alongside exploring and learning through play.
 We focus on the prime areas of learning when children start in Early Years and embed the three characteristics of learning across the curriculum and across the year, which are progressive.

-We give all children opportunities for promoting learning through active learning, outdoor learning activities and use of practical activities.
-As a key curriculum driver we implement learning through an active environment, where curious minds recognise the impact they can have as global citizens.
+We give all children opportunities for promoting learning through active learning, outdoor learning activities and the use of practical activities.
+As a key curriculum driver, we implement learning through an active environment, where curious minds recognise the impact they can have as global citizens.

 We support our local community and have secure links with our Parish Council, Thursby village hall and churches.
 Through SMSC, we identify our strengths and areas to support our community and use the 7 sustainable global learning goals to support SMSC across the curriculum.
 We review our SMSC school development, this can be viewed on this website.

 For some pupils, removing barriers to learning is vital to access learning.
 We provide support for progress through using the Anna Freud wellbeing toolkit criteria and analysing strengths and areas to enquiry about which lead to simple resolutions or being part of a nurture support programme.
-From 2022 we will be training g a new Senior Teaching Assistant in the specialism of ELSA programme supported through the Cumbria WELL project using a set criteria for provision.
+From 2022 we will be training g a new Senior Teaching Assistant in the specialism of ELSA programme supported through the Cumbria WELL project using set criteria for provision.
 This provides specific Emotional Literacy Support for pupil development.